The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/basic-guide.md

 #### Combat Priority

-While it is a loss to miss your Positionals, landing them should be your last priority, after you have met all of the other combat priority requirements of a melee DPS job.
+While it is a loss to miss your positionals, landing them should be your last priority.
+Prioritize meeting all of the other combat priority requirements of a melee DPS job.
 These are listed in order from largest to smallest loss of damage if you fail that level.

 **1. Handle Mechanics**\
    If you fail mechanics, you could cause a potential raid wipe and a fight reset.
 You do not want to be the cause of that.
 Nothing is more important than properly handling mechanics.\
 **2. Stay Alive**\
    Don’t die.
 Plain and simple.
-If you have to sacrifice uptime to not die, you know the choice to make.
+If you have to sacrifice uptime to stay alive then you know the choice to make.
 Deaths cause much larger losses than having to use a few Piercing Talons.\
 **3. Maintain Uptime (ABC - Always Be Casting)**\
    Stick to the boss like glue, assuming you meet one and two.
-Don’t let your GCD stop spinning.\
+Do not let your GCD stop spinning.\
 **4. Land Positionals**\
    And then, once you have one through three down, worry about maintaining proper positionals.